BhanuPrakash2203/com.castsoftware.uc.hl.deptree/README.md

-# Assessment Deck Generation Tool
+# Highlight BOM Dependency Tree
-The script is used to generate a PowerPoint deck from the provided template.
-This version includes part of the executive summary, the health and action plan pages.
+The script is used to generate a dependency of Components upto the last level

 ## Installation
-* Download and unpack the latest release of the Assessment Deck  Generation Tool from https://github.com/CAST-Extend/com.castsoftware.uc.arg/releases
+* Download and unpack the latest release of the dependency tree tool from https://github.com/CAST-Extend/com.castsoftware.uc.arg/releases
    * Source Code (zip)
    * com.castsoftware.uc.python.common.zip